existenzial/GitAPI_Test/README.md

-# Git API Test

-This repo contains test HTML files and various Javascript files designed to interact with basic object data retrieved from the GitHub API.
+This repo contains a basic `index.html` file and an associated Javascript file written in the Angular framework.
+Files are designed to interact with user object data retrieved from the GitHub API and can be expanded or altered to suit your needs.